Qibo: a framework for quantum simulation with hardware acceleration: Introduction and motivation

 The quantum computer simulation on classical hardware is still quite relevant in the current research stage, because thanks to simulation, researchers can prototype and study a priori the behaviour of new algorithms on quantum hardware.
 In terms of simulation techniques, there are at least three common approaches such as the linear algebra implementation of the quantum-mechanical wave-function propagation, the Feynman path-integral formulation of quantum mechanics~\cite{boixo2017simulation,chen2018classical} and tensor networks~\cite{tensornetworks}.

 The simulation of circuit-based quantum processors is already implemented by several research collaborations and companies.
 Some notable examples of simulation software which are based on linear algebra approach are {\tt Cirq}~\cite{cirq} and TensorFlow Quantum ({\tt TFQ})~\cite{tfq} from Google, {\tt Qiskit} from IBM Q~\cite{Qiskit}, {\tt PyQuil} from Rigetti~\cite{pyquil}, {\tt Intel-QS} ({\tt qHipster}) from Intel~\cite{intelqs} , {\tt QCGPU}~\cite{qcgpu} and {\tt Qulacs}~\cite{Qulacs}, among others~\cite{Jones_2019,10.1007/978-3-319-27119-4_17,Steiger_2018,qsharp,zulehner2017advanced,pednault2017paretoefficient,PhysRevLett.116.250501,DERAEDT2007121,Fried_2018,Villalonga_2019,luo2019yaojl,bergholm2018pennylane,10.1145/3310273.3323053,10.1007/978-3-030-50433-5_35,Jones_2020,Chen_2018,EasyChair:4050,meyerov2020simulating,moueddene2020realistic,wang2020quantum}.
-While the simulation techniques and hardware-specific configurations are well defined for each simulation software, there are no simulation tools that can take full advantage of hardware acceleration in single and double precision computations, through a simple interface which allows the user to switch from multithreading CPU, single GPU, and distributed multi-GPU/CPU setups.
+While the simulation techniques and hardware-specific configurations are well defined for each simulation software, despite the availability of recent implementations based on Field Programmable Gate Arrays (FPGAs)~\cite{10.1007/s10825-018-1287-5,doi:10.1021/acs.jctc.9b01284}, there are no simulation tools that can take full advantage of hardware acceleration in single and double precision computations, through a simple interface which allows the user to switch from multithreading CPU, single GPU, and distributed multi-GPU/CPU setups.
 On the other hand, from the point of view of quantum annealing computation, in particular adiabatic quantum computation, there are several examples of applications in the literature~\cite{farhi2000quantum,Kadowaki_1998,Crosson_2016}.
 However, classical simulation of adiabatic evolution algorithms used by this computational paradigm are not systematically implemented in public libraries.